|

 'GOLD'

-restorations are available on all valve radios and
+restorations are available on all British-made valve

 Setting the standard when only the best will